yujiri8/yujiri.xyz/spem/rfc.md

 ## Talking about difficulty and cost

-Original thoughts (when I saw it "practically can" vs "technically can") in [this comment](?c=415#comment-section).
+Original thoughts (when I saw it as "practically can" vs "technically can") in [this comment](?c=415#comment-section).

 I need to distinguish, though, between *difficulty* meaning a probability of failure, and *cost*.
-Sometimes we say something would be 'hard' to do, evne if we could definitely succeed, meaning it would be costly.
-And there are also cases where it seems liek both are applicable: "Gwyn is a hard boss" could be seen as meaning that if I try, I'll most likely fail, but it's also clear I could eventually win by trying enough times, so it kind of also means it just has a high time cost.
+Sometimes we say something would be 'hard' to do, even if we could definitely succeed, meaning it would be costly.
+And there are also cases where it seems like both are applicable: "Gwyn is a hard boss" could be seen as meaning that if I try, I'll most likely fail, but it's also clear I could eventually win by trying enough times, so it kind of also means it just has a high time cost.

 ## Emphasizing different sides of degree modifiers